Black Box Car Insurance

 Such policies can be particularly useful for newly qualified younger drivers whose premiums can often be prohibitively high due to national statistics that show them as particularly high risk when it comes to road traffic accidents.

-Costs for conventional insurance policies for young drivers are based on statistics that show that a fifth of all newly qualified drivers are involved in some kind of crash within a year of passing their test, and that a third of all road fatalities are caused by 19-25 year olds.
+Costs for conventional insurance policies for young drivers are based on Department for Transport statistics that show that a fifth of all newly qualified drivers are involved in some kind of crash within a year of passing their test, and that a third of all road fatalities are caused by 19-25 year olds.
 With a black box policy, your premium will be based on your personal abilities and tendencies – rewarding careful drivers with much lower premiums.

 There are different ways in which insurers can use telematics or black box technology in order to work out the costs of each insurance policy.